Review of the Walking Access Act 2008

-Terms of reference [PDF, 336 KB]
+Find out more in the terms of reference [PDF, 336 KB]

-The purpose of the Act is to provide the New Zealand public with free, certain, enduring, and practical walking access to the outdoors.
+The purpose of the Act is to provide the New Zealand public with free, certain, enduring, and practical access to the outdoors.
 It is also the piece of legislation that established the New Zealand Walking Access Commission.

 Who to contact